tolulopepetermakinde/sql_retail_sales_project/README.md

 SELECT DISTINCT category FROM retail_sales;

 SELECT * FROM retail_sales
+WHERE transactions_id IS NULL

+SELECT * FROM retail_sales
+WHERE sale_date IS NULL

+SELECT * FROM retail_sales
+WHERE sale_time IS NULL

+SELECT * FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+    transaction_id IS NULL
+    OR
+    sale_date IS NULL
+    OR
+    sale_time IS NULL
+    OR
+    gender IS NULL
+    OR
+    category IS NULL
+    OR
+    quantity IS NULL
+    OR
+    cogs IS NULL
+    OR
+    total_sale IS NULL;

 DELETE FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+    transaction_id IS NULL
+    OR
+    sale_date IS NULL
+    OR
+    sale_time IS NULL
+    OR
+    gender IS NULL
+    OR
+    category IS NULL
+    OR
+    quantity IS NULL
+    OR
+    cogs IS NULL
+    OR
+    total_sale IS NULL;
 ```

 ### 3. Data Analysis & Findings